lubes72/design-website/content/pages/about.md

   order: 1
 ---

- Welcome!
+ Welcome, Earthling!

  I am Ben Luby.
 I’m a UX designer with a focus on ethical, accessibile, and sustainable products and services.

  This site is a work in progress.
 It’s a great way for me to learn HTML, CSS, and basic Javascript so I can manage things as independently as possible.
-And also so I can work better with developers.
+I’m hoping this will help me work better with developers.

 To publish this site I am using:
 - [GitHub](https://github.com/) for version control